openstack/nova-specs/specs/stein/approved/bandwidth-resource-provider.rst

   the actual resource request.
 But Nova needs to assign unique granular resource request group suffix for each port's resource request.
 * Nova selects one allocation candidate and claims the resources in Placement.
-* Nova passes the allocation information it received from placement during resource claiming to Neutron during port binding.
-Nova will send this information in the same format as the PUT ``/allocations/{consumer_uuid}`` request uses in Placement.
-Neutron will not use this to send PUT ``/allocations/{consumer_uuid}`` requests as Nova has already claimed these resources.
+* Nova passes the RP UUID used to fulfill the port resource request to Neutron during port binding

 Scoping
 -------